SciDAS/nextflow-api/deploy/deploy-gke.md

-Deploy Nextflow Servers to GKE for Running Nextflow Workflows
+Deploy Nextflow Servers to GKE for Running Workflows
 ===

 This guide assumes you have access to a GKE project, have created a K8s cluster, and set up a PVC.